 Day 1 – Sunday 29 July

-Trip to Switzerland, 3* Holiday Inn Express in Zürich (3 nights, including breakfast).
+Trip to Switzerland, pick-up stop in Luxembourg City (near centre), 3* Holiday Inn Express in Zürich (3 nights, including breakfast).
 We depart on Sunday to prevent getting stuck in traffic on the busy “Black Saturday” on the German highways.

 Day “a”: In the morning we visit Zürich, a city that ranks in the top of cities with the highest quality of living in the world.
 FYI, it’s also one of the most expensive place to live, but that aside….
 We make a bus tour around the city and of course visit the old town itself.
 It’s great to walk along the river and the beautiful lake.
 It’s a true warm up for the rest of the day and the rest of the trip!